pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 - `"eager"`: only runs torchdynamo forward graph capture and then runs the captured graph with PyTorch.
 This provides an indication as to whether TorchDynamo is raising the error.

-- `"aot_nop"`: runs torchdynamo to capture a forward graph, and then AOTAutograd to trace the backward graph without any additional backend compiler steps.
+- `"aot_eager"`: runs torchdynamo to capture a forward graph, and then AOTAutograd to trace the backward graph without any additional backend compiler steps.
 PyTorch eager will then be used to run the forward and backward graphs.
 This is useful to narrow down the issue to AOTAutograd.

 The general procedure to narrow down an issue is the following:
 1. Run your program with the `"eager"` backend.
-If the error no longer occurs, the issue is in the backend compiler that is being used (if using TorchInductor, proceed to step 2, if not, see [this section](#backend-compiler-errors)).
+If the error no longer occurs, the issue is in the backend compiler that is being used (if using TorchInductor, proceed to step 2, if not, see [this section](#minifying-backend-compiler-errors)).
 If the error still occurs with the `"eager"` backend, it is an [error while running torchdynamo](#torchdynamo-errors).

 2. This step is only necessary if TorchInductor is used as the backend compiler.
-Run the model with the `"aot_nop"` backend.
+Run the model with the `"aot_eager"` backend.
 If this backend raises an error then the error is occurring during AOTAutograd tracing.
-If the error no longer occurs with this backend, then [the error is in TorchInductor*](#torchinductor-errors).
+If the error no longer occurs with this backend, then [the error is in TorchInductor*](#minifying-torchinductor-errors).

 Each of these cases are analyzed in the following sections.

 *Note on TorchInductor naming: The TorchInductor backend consists of both AOTAutograd tracing and the TorchInductor compiler itself.
 We will disambiguate by referring to TorchInductor as the backend, and TorchInductor lowering as the phase which lowers the graph traced by AOTAutograd.

-### Torchdynamo Errors
+## Torchdynamo Errors
 If the error that is generated occurs with the `"eager"` backend, then torchdynamo is the most likely source of the error.
 Here is example code which will generate an error.

 ```py